 Frye Mtn. jeep road to Mixer Pond Road kiosk on Rte 137 - Knox - 2.2 miles

 Turn left on the jeep road and follow for 0.5 mile, then turn right onto a smaller dirt road.
 After 0.6 mile the trail leaves the road and in another 0.6 mile reaches Rte 137.
 Turn right and follow Rte.
-137 for 0.2 mile to Mixer Pond kiosk.
+137 for 0.2 mile to Mixer Pond Rd.
+(The Mixer Pond kiosk was removed in 2019.)
 Highlights: quiet woods on one of the longest sections of trail between paved roads.

 Savage Road to Rte 137 (Waterville Road) - Waldo - 3.2 miles

 Trail leaves Savage Road on the left, follows the CMP power line, crosses Pendleton Stream on a bridge, and continues uphill through woods onto a dirt road.
 Trail goes back into the woods before coming out onto the gravel Gurney Hill Road.
 Turn right onto Rte 137 for 0.5 mile, then right onto Bonne Terre Road for 0.5 mile.
 Trail leaves road on left and enters the woods.
 It is another 1.25 miles to the Rte 137 kiosk next to the Waldo County Technical Center.
 Highlights: Quiet woods and quiet country road.

 Difficulty: Easy (dogs must be leashed for last 0.5 mile)